Seville Orange Marmalade

 Olive Flynn

-Like the chutney, this is my mother’s recipe.
-Seville oranges only come round once a year, at the end of January and start of February, so you have to watch for them, and buy them the moment you see them.
-4 Kg makes enough marmalade for the year, including jars to give to friends.
-Your local grocery may know the oranges just as “marmalade oranges” but they are easily distinguished by being much smaller and more varied in colour than the boringly perfect bright orange of the cultivated dessert orange.
-Inside they have a looser texture, lots more pips, and a pith that detaches from the skin more readily than with Valencian or Andalucian dessert oranges.
-You need all three of these, because prep is a pain in the butt, but well worth it.
+My local grocery knows the oranges just as “marmalade oranges” but they are easily distinguished by having a rough skin, and by being much smaller and more varied in colour than the boringly perfect bright, smooth colour of the cultivated dessert orange.
+Inside they have a looser texture, lots more pips, and a thick pith that detaches from the skin more readily than with Valencian or Andalucian dessert oranges.
+You need all of this, because prep is a pain in the butt, but well worth it.

 Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this site